MrPowers/spark-sbt.g8/README.md

 3. Fill out the project properties on the command line

 4. Run the tests to make sure the project was generated correctly.  `cd` into the top level project directory and then run `sbt test`.

+5. (optional) run the shell scripts to add the log4j.properties file and additional options to the `build.sbt` file

 ![giter8 gif](giter8.gif "giter8 Screenshot")